Monday Morning Digest: Flurry of Moves Boost Some Teams, While Others Flounder

 T.J.
 Ward (released by Broncos, signed by Buccaneers)

-The Broncos suddenly downshifted into Moneyball mode on their star-studded defense, the unit that is supposed to lead them to the Super Bowl with Huey, Dewey and Looie at quarterback.
+The Broncos suddenly downshifted into Moneyball mode on their star-studded defense, the unit that is supposed to lead them to the Super Bowl with Huey, Dewey and Louie at quarterback.
 The Buccaneers wisely swooped in and signed Ward (pictured), who can help them as an in-the-box enforcer at safety and could otherwise have landed with a division rival.

 Victor Cruz (released by Bears)